 The surname Meggison was first found in Oxfordshire where they held a family seat.
 Commonly used surname in ancient times, Meg-son was literally the son of Meg or Margeret.
 The name proliferated in Oxfordshire where John Megge was recorded in 1273.
 However, the popularity of the name diminished and by the year 1500 had become somewhat obscure.
 Modifications such as Meggison emerged and included others as Meggotson, and so on but the main stem of the family name moved north to Northumberland.
 It was here at Whalton that a " barony was conferred by the Conqueror upon Walter Fitz-William, to be held by the service of three knights' fees.
 It was afterwards possessed by the Fitz-Rogers, Fitz-Roberts, and others 3 in the reign of James I. was held by the crown 3 and was subsequently granted to the Meggison family. "

 Early History of the Meggison family

-Another 97 words (7 lines of text) covering the years 137 and 1379 are included under the topic Early Meggison History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meggison research.
+Another 49 words (4 lines of text) covering the years 137 and 1379 are included under the topic Early Meggison History in all our PDF Extended History products and printed products wherever possible.